 TN SNAP WAIVERS

 - Emergency Allotment for Current SNAP Households – Emergency allotment are approved through the end of June 2021.
-Allows the maximum benefit to be distributed to all SNAP recipients for April and May.
+Allows the maximum benefit to be distributed to all SNAP recipients.
 This includes new SNAP applicants approved in either month.

 - SNAP Flexibility for Quality Control Interviews – Allows the state to conduct telephone interviews in lieu of face-to face-interviews for Supplemental Nutrition Assistance Program (SNAP) Quality Control (QC) purposes.

 - Quality Control Review Extension – Gives the state additional time to gather required verification information to complete and submit cases selected for QC review.

 Waiver details can be found on USDA’s COVID-19 Waivers & Flexibilities website for Tennessee.

 Families of children who receive free or reduced price school meals or attend a Community Eligibility Provision (CEP) schools may be eligible for Pandemic EBT (P-EBT) benefits to help alleviate the cost of missed school meals because of COVID-19.
 P-EBT has been extended through September 2021 and families with children who are participating in remote learning or attend schools that have had to close due to COVID-19 outbreak may be eligible for P-EBT.
 Find more details here.